 The measure of whether or not your preamp is adequate is that you:

 - get an appropriate recording level

 - can’t hear any audible noise in said recordings

 If your preamp meets those criteria, it works well.
 I should know, as I’ve been using one on the SoundGuys Podcast from Episode 3 onward.
 While any recording is going to need some tweaking here and there to be perfect in every way you want it to be, a gain booster like the CL-1 Cloudlifter will make sure you don’t have to butcher your tracks too badly if you have a power-hungry mic.

 Should you buy the Cloud Microphones CL-1 Cloudlifter?

-While the CL-1 Cloudlifter is a somewhat niche product, it has its uses for someone who can’t spare an outlet for a DC-power amplifier or preamp.
-Additionally, it’ll help in a pinch if you’re on-location or need to clear up your desk a bit.
-At roughly $150, it’s not cheap, but neither is buying a more powerful interface.
-If you couldn’t resist the temptation to get a high-end mic and now need more juice: consider the CL-1 Cloudlifter as a solution to your power problems.
+While the CL-1 Cloudlifter is a somewhat niche product, it’ll help in a pinch if you’re on-location or need to clear up your desk a bit.
+At roughly $150, it’s not cheap, but neither is buying a more powerful audio interface.
+If you couldn’t resist the temptation to get a high-end mic and now need more juice: consider the CL-1 Cloudlifter as a stopgap solution to your gain problems.